magomimmo/modern-cljs/doc/tutorial-21.md

 developing/testing phase of a lib has to be saved in the `dev-resources` directory.
-This is because the `lein jar` command will only include into the generated `jar` the resources registered in the `resourses` directory.
+This is because the `lein jar` command will only include into the generated `jar` the resources registered in the `resources` directory.

-In the `Enfocus` project all the emitted JS files are used for testing purpouse only, not for releaseing the lib to third parties developers.
+In the `Enfocus` project all the emitted JS files are used for testing purpouse only, not for releasing the lib to third parties.

 Let's then rename the `resources` directory as `dev-resources` and modify any referece to it in the `project.clj`.